lisasy/lisa_sy_gatsby/src/journal-items/2020/12/early december/index.md

 three weeks was all it took.

-time felt grander when there was no time to be anywhere, and all I needed to do was follow either the bus or train schedule. without shame I lugged around my heavy luggage as the only Asian face walking into a southern restaurant in Nashville.
+time felt grander when there was nowhere to be except anyway. all I needed to do was follow bus or train schedule. without shame I lugged around my heavy luggage as the only Asian face walking into a southern restaurant in Nashville.
 I got the best meal I could: chicken liver, Mac n cheese, fried green tomatoes, grits, and a brownie. it was my first time eating fried green tomatoes.

 <img src="./images/food.png" alt="food" />

-three weeks of moments — *of traveling!* — and it’s cliche to say but it changes you. it changed me. criss-crossing through different cities and through music in america.
+three weeks of moments — *of traveling!* — and it’s cliche to say but it changes you. it changed me. criss-crossing through different cities and music history in america.
 The banjo was stolen from the Black slaves that white people created out of Africans they uprooted them from their home — from this history and ancestory and heritage. standing under the moon in nashville, when i wasn't sitting in a bougie coffee shop, i marched w other during the inaugural season of Black Lives Matter protests in response to Eric Garner’s death and that of so many other Black Americans.

 <img src="./images/museum.png" alt="museum" />